MEET OUR TEAM

 He is passionate about empowering individuals to seek meaningful change by harnessing their strengths, knowledge, and self-determination to collaboratively establish stability, safety, and success.

 Michael specializes in managing depression, anxiety, trauma, impulsivity, emotional distress, and substance use.
-Using evidence-based tools, including cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), parts work, and motivational interviewing, he helps clients work toward becoming the best version of themselves.
+Using evidence-based tools, including Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), parts work, and Motivational Interviewing, he helps clients work toward becoming the best version of themselves.

 ⸻⸻⸻⸻⸻⸻⸻⸻⸻